Ptodoroff/NFT-Tickets-Marketplace-Contracts/README.md

 4. Task
    I have also created a Hardhat task called `Fullcycle` that mimics the entire process of deploying the factory contract, creating an event, buying of tickets, lottery draw and withdrawal of funds.
-It can be run by typung `npx hardhat fullcycle`.
+It can be run by typing `npx hardhat fullcycle`.

 ---